nim-lang/nimble/readme.markdown

 compilation to something else like ``nimble1.exe``, then run ``src\nimble1.exe install``.

+This will install Nimble to the default Nimble packages location:
+``~/.nimble/pkgs``.
+The binary will be installed to ``~/.nimble/bin``, so you will need to add this directory to your PATH.

 ## Nimble's folder structure and packages

 Nimble stores everything that has been installed in ``~/.nimble`` on Unix systems